return to homepage

 The Elegant City of Aix

 Aix is easy to get to from Paris (around 3 hours by TGV.)
-If you're driving, and looking for parking, try the underground garages on the ringroad which circles the old town.
+If you’re driving and looking for parking, try the underground garages on the ringroad which circles the old town.

-Aix en Provence is a popular tourist destination and can get very busy in summer, especially July and August.
-If you can, come in May or June - the poppies will be out (they tend to disappear by July), and the weather isn't too hot.
+If you can, come in May or June – the poppies will be out (they tend to disappear by July), and the weather isn’t too hot.

 Cours Mirabeau is the main avenue of the city, fringed with tall plane trees, private mansions and lively cafés.